 You can drive along the different roads to get a view of the African longhorn cow, an Indian antelope walking across a lush field, or a mother and her baby grazing by the pond in the zoo.

-You with your family will definitely have great memories feeding the animals, photographing, and observing the gorgeous creatures present in this safari.
+You and your family will have great memories feeding the animals, photographing, and observing the gorgeous creatures present in this safari.

 7. The GrapeLand Safari, Grapeland